At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: Introduction

 \subsection{Applications and related literature}

-Our main interest in (\ref{MV}) stems from its potential to serve as a mean-field model for the interplay between common exposures and contagion in large financial systems, as discussed in \cite{hambly_sojmark_2017}.
-In this case $X_t \in [0,\infty)$ is the \emph{distance-to-default} of a `typical' bank or credit-risky asset, $\rho$ captures the extent of common exposures, and $\alpha > 0$ imposes a contagious feedback effect from defaults.
-In this setting, a jump discontinuity of $L_t$ corresponds to a `default cascade' where the feedback from default contagion explodes and a macroscopic proportion of the financial system is lost instantaneously.
+Our main interest in (\ref{MV}) stems from its potential to serve as a mean-field model for the interplay between common exposures and contagion in large financial systems, as also discussed in \cite{hambly_sojmark_2017}.
+In this setting, $X_t \in [0,\infty)$ gives the \emph{distance-to-default} of a `typical' bank or credit-risky asset, $\rho$ captures the extent of common exposures, and $\alpha > 0$ imposes a contagious feedback effect from defaults.
+It then follows that a jump discontinuity of $t\mapsto L_t$ corresponds to a `default cascade' in which the feedback from default contagion explodes and a macroscopic proportion of the financial system is lost instantaneously.

-The above mentioned model without the common noise motivates the analysis in \cite{hambly_ledger_sojmark_2018} and numerical schemes for this model have been explored in \cite{vadim_reisinger}.
+The above mentioned model without the common noise $(\rho=0)$ motivates the analysis in \cite{hambly_ledger_sojmark_2018} and numerical schemes for this model have been explored in \cite{vadim_reisinger}.
 A similar financial framework also provides the motivation for \cite{nadtochiy_shkolnikov_2017, nadtochiy_shkolnikov_2018}---the latest paper extending the idiosyncratic ($\rho=0$) model to more generic random drivers and replacing the constant feedback parameter with a graph of interactions for a finite number of groups.
-At a more heuristic level, an analogous model for the emergence of macroeconomic crises was proposed in \cite{bouchaud}, based on a PDE version of the stochastic evolution equation in Remark \ref{rem:evo_eqn} with $\rho=0$, albeit without addressing the possibility of blow-ups and hence not accounting for the jump component.
-Concerning common noise more generally, for less singular McKean--Vlasov systems, we stress that this has recently become a subject of great interest in the context of mean-field games---see \cite{carmona2018,carmona2016} for a start.
+At a more heuristic level, an analogous model for the emergence of macroeconomic crises was proposed in \cite{bouchaud}, based on a PDE $(\rho=0)$ version of the stochastic evolution equation in Remark \ref{rem:evo_eqn}, albeit without addressing the possibility of blow-ups and hence not accounting for the jump component.

+Concerning the presence of a common noise, more generally, we note that this has recently become a subject of great interest in the context of mean-field games---see e.g.~\cite{carmona2018,carmona2016} for a start.
+In particular, this also leads to the study of so-called conditional McKean--Vlasov type problems, however, the focus is quite different.